NNPDF/nnpdf/doc/validphys2/guide.md

 ### Uploading to the server

-When the `--upload` flag is set, the contents of the output folder will be uploaded to the pcteserver, after validphys is done.
+When the `--upload` flag is set, the contents of the output folder will be uploaded to the NNPDF data server, after validphys is done.
 An authorized ssh key and the `rsync` program are required to use this feature.
 A URL will be displayed from which the contents are accessible (currently password protected).

 Alternatively, there is the command `vp-upload <output-folder>`, which